Jenseits1/sorting-visualizer/README.md

 -   **Progress Bar**
     Track the algorithm’s progress through a visual indicator of sorting completion

--   **Interactive Sound Effects**
-    Real-time sound feedback based on the frequency of elements being compared, with the ability to toggle sound on or off

 ## Technologies Used

 -   **Next.js** — React framework for server-side rendering and static site generation